 This came up.
 I swiped left.

 Actually, I screenshotted the bally thing first and then swiped left, thinking the picture might be useful come a write up.
-Essentially, the reasons I dismissed the newsflash without opening it up in order to read it, mirror the reasons as to why I saved the image of the newsflash before I dismissed it; first, because it’s Trump (difficult to take seriously, easy to write about); second, because none of us have experienced a nuclear blast (difficult to relate to, and thus easy to write about); and third, because, if nukes were to fly worldwide, it would actually be pretty bloody awful (unimaginable even, and therefore easy to write about).
+Essentially, the reasons I dismissed the newsflash without opening it up mirror the reasons why I screenshotted the newsflash before I dismissed it; first, because it’s Trump (difficult to take seriously, easy to write about); second, because none of us have experienced a nuclear blast (difficult to relate to, and thus easy to write about); and third, because, if nukes were to fly worldwide, it would actually be pretty bloody awful (unimaginable even, and therefore easy to write about).
 Unimaginable?
 Well, not quite.
 We are quite capable of imagining the day of fire and fury itself – it’s the day after that that we struggle with.
 What would life be like after a nuclear exchange?
 I suppose we don’t need to think about it too much though, not really.
 It would be irrational to fear something that would instantly destroy so much.
 Far more rational that we’d be terrified of cancer, say, than of a nuclear apocalypse.
-The thought that you suffer your own slow annihilation, and all the while the world goes peacefully on outside, is a thought far harder to stomach.
+The thought that you suffer your own slow annihilation, and all the while the world goes peacefully on outside, is much harder to stomach.